sambatv/imagecheck/docs/README.md

 pipeline.
 All images should be scanned in the build pipeline with `imagecheck` before being pushed to their image registry repositories.

-When uploading scan results to S3, the scan results are saved in the S3 bucket with the following keys schema, directly mapped from the cache directory schema:
+When uploading scan results to S3, the scan results are saved in the configured --s3-bucket with the following keys schema, directly mapped from the cache directory schema:

 ```text
 S3_KEY_PREFIX/REPO_NAME/builds/BUILD_ID/imagecheck.summary.json